gojoe262/gojoe262.github.io/_drafts/2016-11-04-pattern-recognition.md

 How will we deal with false pattern recognition in computers?
 (SOMETHING ABOUT CROSS VALIDATION, MORE RESEARCH, ...JUST KNOWING THE LIMITS OF COMPUTERS)

-# Intro 1#
-??
-IS THIS TOO MUCH OF A STORY.
-Might be a good thing so readers remember; this is a good hook??
-Imagine yourself living in prehistoric times.
-By day, you hunt and gather, and by night, you huddle around the fire looking up at the stars sky.

-Now you being a smart caveman, you think, "I should start mapping the stars in the sky."
-This endevour takes many, many days to do.
-Your clan is wondering why the heck you are using up all the cave writing space just to make a map of the stars.

-## Intro 2 ##
-Pattern recognition is a fundamental trait of intelligent being (THIS SENTENCE IS TOO POMPUS).
-Why pattern recognition is the greatest human ability.

-Just take a look at all the discoveries and inventions.
-Many of them can all be traced back to spotting a pattern.
-Round things roll -> wheel.
-All things fall -> gravity.
-Stars in the night sky -> calendar, navigation. (put some obsurdly complicated example here for humor) Something about facial recognition

-Even though humans are really good at recognizing pattern, sometime we fall into a trap of spotting patterns that aren't actually there. (give some exapmles) Stars in the night sky -> constellations, gods and goddesses, i see something in a stock market pattern -> i'm gonna lose my retirement account, wear this shirt for 2 years -> packers win superbowl, my piece of toast looks like a face

-(SET UP THE IDEA OF ABSTRACT AND TRANSFERRABLE CONCEPTS)

-Why do we falling prey to false pattern recognition?

-Our brains are constantly trying to spot patterns.
-However the incoming stimuli/data into our minds is very messy and almost random.

-(Bring up stars at this point. )Even our calendar is a product of our pattern recognition.
-Seasons seem to repeat every 365 days,

-## Intro 3 ##
-Yes, I'm going to argue why pattern recognition is the best human ability.
-Just think about it for a second.
-Recognizing patterns of the night sky helped early civilizations plan for different seasons.
-It helped captains navigate the dark open waters.

-(HOWEVER...talk about false pattern recognition.
-Constelations, stock market, gambling, etc)

---------------------TRELLO NOTES-------

-#

-Catchy (click baity) title.
-Catch attention and make the reader initially ask a question to themselves.
-"What is the best trait?"...
-Click.
-**Human 's Best...
-And Worst Trait**

-**History/Hook**
-History of pattern recognition.
-Set up an easy to remember story or hook which readers can easily repeat and confirm in their minds.
-If they can deduce it in their minds, they will better believe it.

-Good.
-Watching stars in the sky to track the seasons.
-Initial astronomy.
-365 day/yr.
-Bad.
-Constellations must be sent from the gods.
-The look like images.

-Current example, chart reading, Stock markets, Gambling, etc.

-**Statement of problem**
-Problems.
-We are good at pattern recognition, but can fall prey to false pattern recognition.
-Give some examples.
-Noisy data.

-**Where computers come in**
-Where computers can help... or hurt.
-One of the first thing did with AI is pattern recognition (facial detection, lane detection, etc).

-**Refer back to the problem statement**
-Trap of false patterns which the computer presents as true.. so we take it as truth.
-Trap..
-Limited context.
-The computer can't tell the difference from a face and a picture of a face.
-Trap...
-Computers create patterns of their own.
-(Constant retreating in Chess match indicates a computer.
-Human too stubborn to retreat constantly.
-Heard this on NPR)

-**Ongoing efforts to reduce false pattern recognition** Efforts to help separate noise from actual patterns.
-Demming.
-Industrial engineering.
-Originated in the manufacturing realm.
-Has spread in to software project management.